swadeley/pulp_installer/docs/quickstart.md

 System Requirements
 -------------------
-Review the [system requirements](index.md#system-requirements) on the home page
+Review the [system requirements](index.md#system-requirements) on the home page.
+Installing Pulp on a dedicated machine is recommended; uninstalling Pulp is then a matter of deleting or reprovisioning.

 Installation
 ------------
-The Pulp 3 Ansible installer itself is normally installed.
+The Pulp 3 Ansible installer itself is normally installed on the control node.

 The recommended installation method is from ansible-galaxy: